wswxyq/transformer_EE/README.md

 It is recommended to use a venv/container to run the code.

 * Python 3.10 was used for development.
-* PyTorch 1.13 was used for development.
-Pytorch 1.13 supports both CUDA and Apple MPS.
+* PyTorch 2.3.0 was used for development.
+Pytorch 2.3.0 supports both CUDA and Apple MPS.
 By default, the code will use CUDA if it is available.
 Otherwise, it will use Apple MPS.
-* Pandas
+* Pandas (default dataframe library)
+* [Polars](https://pola.rs/) (an optional faster dataframe library)
 * Numpy
 * Matplotlib >= 3.5